neevaiti/neevaiti/README.md

 # 👋 Hi, I'm Antonin.

-<h3 align="center">French self-taught developer in AI at Simplon Lille.</h3>
+<h3 align="center">French self-taught developer in AI.</h3>

 ## 💬 About me:
 <p align="justify">Passionate and curious, I awakened my passion for the Tech at a very young age.
-I recently decided to enter the world of development and specialise in Data and Artificial Intelligence.
-Having started as a self-taught person, I am currently training at the Simplon school to strengthen my skills and professionalize myself in this exciting field.
+I recently decided to enter the world of development and specialise in Data and Artificial Intelligence.</p>
-I am looking for an apprenticeship in Data and Artificial Intelligence.</p>

 ## 🧩 Interests: